vllm-project/vllm/docs/source/models/supported_models.rst

     - ✅︎

 .. note::
-    As an interim measure, these models are supported via Embeddings API.
-It will be supported via Classification API in the future (no reference APIs exist now).
+    As an interim measure, these models are supported in both offline and online inference via Embeddings API.

 Multimodal Language Models